danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/EmojiCategories-Article.md

 EmojiCategory.standard  // [.smileyAndPeople, .animalsAndNature, ...]
 ```

 ``EmojiCategory`` uses ``EmojiVersion`` to filter out emojis that are unavailable to the current runtime.
-This means that your users will only see emojis that they can use on their device and OS version.
+This means that your users will only see the emojis that they can use on their device and its current runtime.